-As I soon discovered, just about every fertility clinic, statistical data authority, or online calculator reporting IVF success rates draw their information from one of the following legislated sources where the answers are not always as they seem (to an amateur anyway):
+As I soon discovered, just about every fertility clinic, statistical data authority, or online calculator reporting IVF success rates draws their information from one of the following legislated sources where the answers are not always as they seem (from a patient’s perspective anyway):

-- In Europe, the European Society for Human Reproduction (ESHRE) collects and reports IVF statistics from 39 countries through their European IVF Monitoring Program.
+- In Europe, the European Society for Human Reproduction (ESHRE) collects and reports IVF success rate statistics from 39 countries through their European IVF Monitoring Program.